AnuragNtl/termux-tmux-nvim-keys/README.md

 It can be used to increase productivity for users of vim and tmux in termux.
 Vim and tmux use keyboard combinations and command-modes to interact with.
 These combinations are not as fast in a touch-based keyboard of a handheld device, as they are in an actual keyboard.

-This tool can help configure termux to run shell scripts, execute vim and termux combinations etc, all with the help of a single touch of extra keys.
+This tool can help configure termux to run shell scripts, execute vim and tmux combinations (with changeable TMUX prefix) etc, all with the help of a single touch of extra keys.

 ## Installation